fdo-rs/fido-device-onboard-rs/HOWTO.md

   - `plain_di`: [OPTIONAL] boolean.
   - `diun`: [OPTIONAL]
     - `mfg_string_type`: device serial number
+    Note: During `DIUN` protocol `mfg_string_type` is passed from `fdo-manufacturing-server` to `fdo-manufacturing client`.
+    This field takes values : `SerialNumber` or `StructuredDeviceInfo`.

+    If `SerialNumber` value is provided `msg_string_type` will be populated with the device info as provide by manufacturer which is read from `/sys/devices/virtual/dmi/id/product_serial` or `/sys/devices/virtual/dmi/id/chassis_serial` locations inside the device.

+    `StructuredDeviceInfo` option can be used when SN(serial number) from manufacturer is not present then 'Device Info' field in device-credential file appears null.
+To avoid that and provide a way for device identification StructuredDeviceInfo option is implemented.
+    With this option ,'Device Info:' field in device-credential will be populated with a list of mac addresses of available ethernet interfaces ,separated by semicolon. e.g.
+    ```
+    Device Info: IFACE_eth0=02:42:ac:11:00:03;IFACE_wlan0=02:45:ac:71:00:03;
+    ```

     - `key_type`: SECP256R1 or SECP384R1 (up-to-date list of options
       [here](https://github.com/fedora-iot/fido-device-onboard-rs/blob/main/util/src/servers/configuration/manufacturing_server.rs#L71).
     - `allowed_key_storage_types`: list of allowed storage types.
 Possible